UtherII/utherii.github.io/README.md

 ## Searchbar on the sidebar
 ### What:
- - Move the searchbar, the gear button and the help button to the sidebar
+ - Move the searchbar, the gear button and the help button to the sidebar.
 ### Why:
- - Make them easier to reach, even without keyboard shortcut
+ - Make them easier to reach, since most people don't learn keyboard shortcut.
- - The search bar does not need to be large
+ - The search bar does not need to be so large.
- - Keep all the features with a whole general scope in the sidebar.
+ - Keep all the features with a general scope in the sidebar.
 ### Question:
- - How to handle mobile mode
+ - How to handle mobile mode?
 ### Issues to solve:
- - The placeholder text should be shortened
+ - The placeholder text should be shortened.
- - The popups should be modified to not restrained in the sidebar
+ - The popups should be modified to go across the sidebar slider.
 ### What's in the prototype:
- - The prototype has a text field in the sidebar but it is absolutely not working
+ - The prototype has a text field in the sidebar but it is absolutely not working.
  - The prototype has only theme selection in the options and no help button .

 ## Tree in the sidebar
 ### What:
  - Introduce a tree view of the documentation entries in the sidebar
 ### Why:
+ - The sidebar content is currently disturbing.
+It is sometimes related to the current level, while it is sometimes related to the higher level.
- - A tree seem natural too represent the crate/module hierarchy and the related items.
+  - A tree seem natural to represent the crate/module hierarchy and the related items.
  - Allow to navigate quickly in the tree without charging a new the page every level.
  - The items that do not belong to the crate (Keyword, Primitives, ...) are clearly displayed outside of the crate at the top level.
 ### Details:
- - A first, the elements in the path to the currently displayed item are unfold, but you should be able to unfold the nodes manually.
+ - At page load, the path to the currently displayed item is unfold, but you should be able to unfold the nodes manually.
  - Stick elements at the top when scrolling.
 ### Questions:
  - Does we include the implemented items in the tree too (as the current doc do), since it would be redundant with the summary (see `Summary: Table`)